Daily Mirror apologises to Prince Harry over unlawful action | Entertainment

 The claimants say the unlawful behaviour at the Daily Mirror, Sunday Mirror and Sunday People had occurred with the full knowledge of senior editors and top executives who they say knew about it, approved it and actively covered it up.
 The titles are owned by Reach.

-MGN is contesting the allegations, arguing some claims have been brought too late, and rejecting most others such as saying there was no evidence Harry, the younger son of King Charles, was a victim of hacking.
+MGN is contesting the allegations, arguing some claims have been brought too late, and rejecting most others such as saying there was no evidence Harry, known officially as the Duke of Sussex and the younger son of King Charles, was a victim of hacking.
 It denies any senior figures had knowledge of unlawful acts.
 However, in documents to the High Court in London, MGN did admit on one occasion a private investigator had been engaged to unlawfully gather evidence about him at a London nightclub in 2004, saying it "unreservedly apologises and accepts that (Harry) is entitled to appropriate compensation".

-On Morgan's Twitter account on Wednesday, an image was posted of Harry and his wife Meghan taken from a recent episode of the animated comedy "South Park" with the prince holding a banner reading "We want our privacy".
+In his written court submission, Sherborne said former Mirror employees had recounted how Morgan knew about it.
+In an interview with the BBC, Morgan said he had never told anyone to hack a phone.

+"There is no evidence that I knew anything about any of it," he said.
+Asked if he was worried about the legal action, he said: "No, not at all."
 CORONATION

-The trial began just days after his father's coronation on Saturday where Harry appeared only briefly and played no formal role.
+The trial began just days after his father's coronation on Saturday, at which Harry appeared only briefly and played no formal role.
 He is believed to have returned immediately to California where his son Prince Archie was celebrating his fourth birthday.
 The Mirror case is just one of four Harry is currently pursuing against newspapers, saying it was his duty to expose "criminality" committed by the tabloids.

 "Many came from information disclosed by or on behalf of royal households or members of the royal family," the publishers' lawyers said.
 However, a document submitted by Harry's lawyers detailed incidents of "highly suspicious" calls made by MGN to his friends, aides and family, including his sister-in-law Kate, the Princess of Wales.